Cavanaugh Interstellar Cover Mockup

 She looked at me gratefully.
 In that moment she seemed somehow both more vulnerable and more certain of herself.
 She bowed her head slightly to us and stepped back a bit.
 She unfurled her wings and wrapped them around herself.
 Seconds later she withdrew them, leaving herself clothed in a shimmery translucent cover-up.

 “I hope I have not offendeded you,” She said.
 “I had been informed that clothing was not appropriate on Earth.”

 “Who told you that?”
 Lily asked, her hackles up.

-Vlad smiled, his eyes rolled back in his head and he collapsed.
+Vlad smiled, then his eyes rolled back in his head and he collapsed.
 Bruce missed catching him and Lily automatically reached out… and screamed.
 She’d used the wrong arm.

 “Several actually.”
-I nodded towards downtown.
+I looked towards downtown.

 “But you can help?”
 I asked.

 “Then we will sign your treaty.”
 I said.